JulOuellet/JulOuellet/README.md

 # About me

-Welcome to my GitHub profile!
 I'm a Computer Engineering student at Laval University and backend software developer.
 Here is a bit about me!

 - LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/julien-ouellet-6173321bb/)
 - Email: [julien.ouellet.9@ulaval.ca](mailto:julien.ouellet.9@ulaval.ca)